 Coping With Loneliness

 Managing or coping with loneliness can be a challenge.
-It can be tough, especially when people around you don’t understand you, but it is important that you build your strength and do what you must.
+It can be tough, especially when people around you don’t understand you, but it is important that you build your strength and learn how to overcome loneliness.

 However, before looking for solutions, you must try and get to the root cause of your feelings.
 As we said earlier, loneliness is often mistaken to be to a state where a person is physically alone, but that’s not the case.
-Loneliness is way more than that.
-It’s an emotional state where one feels they lack companionship even when they are around their friends and family.
+It’s a feeling, which is why most people say “I feel alone”, rather than “I am alone”.
+Loneliness is an emotional state where one feels they lack companionship even when they are around their friends and family.
 Therefore, it is important that you evaluate your emotions to get to the core and rectify if your condition is chronic or not.

 The following are a few coping strategies that studies show to be effective in dealing with loneliness.
-However, just like how one size doesn’t fit all, all of these solutions won’t work for everybody.
+However, just like how one size doesn’t fit all, you may have to try different approaches to understand how to deal with loneliness.
 You need to identify what suits you best and use that as your escape vent.
 It may take some time, so don’t give up if the first option doesn’t work for you.

 Do More Of What Makes You Happy: Even if you feel a bit lonely, it can be really easy to wallow in it.
 If you put on emotional songs or lock yourself up in a room, it’ll only make things worse for you.
 Instead, try the opposite for once.
 Try sitting with your parents, calling a friend, or playing with your pet.
 You can also do what you enjoy doing solo, be it dancing, working out, going for a run/jog, or playing video games.
 Do what brings you joy.
 It’ll make time go faster and will make you feel fulfilled .